jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Brad Playtest
+- bug: Your health bar doesn't reflect changes from perks until you move your mouse
 - Change volume sound
 - only esc for skipping cutsscene so you don't accidentally choose spell
 - perks aren't lined up / doesn't like perk UX